wander3251/sugar-urban-3d-reconstruction/README.md

 The qualitative analysis demonstrated that SuGaR successfully reconstructed the evaluated urban monuments while enabling mesh extraction from Gaussian representations.

 Quantitative comparisons were performed against 3D Gaussian Splatting and Instant-NGP using PSNR, SSIM and LPIPS.

+The experiments confirmed that the reconstruction quality strongly depends on image coverage.
+Objects with missing upper viewpoints presented incomplete meshes, while the cannon, which had better image coverage, produced the most complete reconstruction.

 ---